-Note: The solar storage tank of a solar water heater should not be installed as part of a circulated hot water flow and return system in a building.
-The benefits of solar gain will be significantly reduced.
-If a circulated flow and return system is required, refer to "Circulated Hot Water Flow and Return System" on page 32.
+Note: This water heater should not be installed as part of a circulated hot water flow and return system in a building.
+The benefits of either a controlled electricity supply or PV generated power supply or solar gain will be significantly reduced.
+If a circulated flow and return system is required, refer to "Circulated Hot Water Flow and Return System" on page 38.